spmbt/doT/README.md

 ## Docs, live playground and samples

-http://olado.github.com/doT (todo: update docs with new features added in version 1.0.0)
+* http://olado.github.com/doT (todo: update docs with new features added in version 1.0.0)

+* Article about doT.js v.1.2.1 (clone by spmbt) with documentation in Russian: https://habrahabr.ru/post/333662/

 ## New in version 1.2.1 (by author spmbt)